apache/cassandra-java-driver/README.md

 limitations under the License.

 ----

-DataStax is a registered trademark of DataStax, Inc. and its subsidiaries in the United States and/or other countries.

 Apache Cassandra, Apache, Tomcat, Lucene, Solr, Hadoop, Spark, TinkerPop, and Cassandra are trademarks of the [Apache Software Foundation](http://www.apache.org/) or its subsidiaries in